Kyle Isbel Player Props: Royals vs. Orioles

-Kyle Isbel -- hitting .147 with three doubles, a triple, two walks and three RBI in his past 10 games -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Tyler Wells on the hill, on May 2 at 7:40 PM ET.
+Kyle Isbel -- hitting .147 with three doubles, a triple, two walks and two RBI in his past 10 games -- will be in action for the Kansas City Royals against the Baltimore Orioles, with Kyle Gibson on the hill, on May 3 at 7:40 PM ET.

 Kyle Isbel Game Info & Props vs. the Orioles